dipy/dipy/doc/theory/sh_basis.rst

 The code in DIPY also follows the following convention:
 Let the SH be noted as $Y_{l}^m$.
 Then, $l$ is referred to as either order or l_value(s), and $m$ is referred to as either phase factor or m_value(s).
-This decisions were made as a result of the PR in https://github.com/dipy/dipy/pull/3086
+These decisions were made as a result of the PR in https://github.com/dipy/dipy/pull/3086

 References
 ----------